ln-markets/docs.lnmarkets.com/src/faq/app.md

 The maintenance margin represents the lowest required balance to keep your position or order active.
 It encompasses a reserve to cover the costs associated with opening and closing the position.

 When an order is executed (whether it's an opening or closing order), the fees are subtracted from the maintenance margin.
 For market orders, this deduction occurs immediately upon placing the order, as the execution is instantaneous.

-## What are the trading fees?

-Your opening and closing fee depend on the Tier in which you belong.
-The higher your trading volume, the lower your trading fees.
-Check your Profile to know your Tier.

 ## How are computed fees?